Observation Corps 1st Musketeer

 Each regiment of the Observation Corps carried 1 white flag and 7 coloured flags.
 The flags measured from 1,32 to 1,42 m. high by 1,58 x 1,73 m. wide.
 They were mounted on a 3,02 m. the flagpole had a gilded finial.
 The flag was nailed to the pole with gilded nails.

 N.B.: the regiments of the Observation Corps were distinguished by the colour of the field and flames of their flags.
 These distinctives are known (blue with raspberry red flames; cherry red with white flames; green with raspberry red flames; light blue with yellow flames; yellow with gold flames).
 However, we not been able to find a source associating them with the respective regiments.
-Here we arbitrarily chose to illustrate the regimental flag with a red field and white flames because these colors seem to be generally used for first or elite regiments.
+Here we arbitrarily chose to illustrate the regimental flag with a blue field and raspberry red flames.

 Funcken, L. and F.: Les uniformes de la guerre en dentelle